Structural Insulated Panels (SIPs)- a building material that

 See a Structural Insulated Panel House in Vermont

-Insulated Panels has a great website with photos of homes
+Panels has a great website with photos of homes that have

 Vermont SIPS Builders